auxoncorp/modality-probe/collectors/modality-probe-udp-collector/README.md

 A “session” is a unit used to demarcate distinct trace collections.
 You may want to change the session for each test run, or when you turn the collector off and back on again.
-It allows you to compare separate traces that, without distinct session is, would otherwise be difficult to distinguish from one another.
+It allows you to compare separate traces that, without distinct sessions, would otherwise be difficult to distinguish from one another.